Far Western Tavern – Guadalupe, CA – December 27, 2009

 No matter the room, walls are lined with mounted animal heads, including a trio of deer.
 That’s an eleven-point buck in the middle.

-Regardless of what you order for dinner, your meal includes a relish tray loaded with carrots, scallions, black olives, pickles and pickled peppers.
+Regardless of what you order, meals include a relish tray loaded with carrots, scallions, black olives, pickles and pickled peppers.
 An accompanying cup of chunky salsa is crafted from tomatoes, Ortega chilies, garlic, onion and a dash of Tabasco.

 Route 101 provides easy access to a number of prominent Santa Maria-style barbecue establishments, including The Hitching Post, Jocko’s and Shaw’s, but it’s worth the added mileage along Route 166 to reach Far Western Tavern.